top of page

 Our Projects

-Environment Conseration-Ground water recharge
+Environment Conservation-Ground water recharge

 Computer Literacy among students in rural India

 in rural India, particularly in Uttar Pradesh, students studying in schools/colleges in villages, are not imparted computer taining as this is not in sylabus of Borad examinations.
 Moreover such needy boys/girls have to go to nearby town/city to learn computer operation.
 Keeping in view, the need and importance of computer education, hardship of travel and cost of computer classes etc, we have taken initiatives to set up computer centres at village itself with no fee or very minimal charges.
-The students are trained in computer basics, ms office, english typing, excel, paint and power point presentation etc. Presently we are operationg three computer centres and planned to scale up to 10 (ten) in this financial year.
+The students are trained in computer basics, ms office, english typing, excel, paint and power point presentation etc. Presently we are operationg Six computer centres and planned to scale up to 10 (ten) in this financial year.

 Providing financial support to poor/underprivileged students

-In Indi there are many cases of students mainly girls dropping out at 10th or 12th level of schooling since their parents could not afford schooling due to their financial weakness.
+In India there are many cases of students mainly girls dropping out at 10th or 12th level of schooling since their parents could not afford schooling due to their financial weakness.
 In order to fulfil the aspiration of every child with 'Empower children through education' we started supporting such students mainly girls belonging to underprivileged society.
 In the scheme, annual tution fee of such students is paid to college adminstration directly to enable them to persue their eductaion and become self reliant.

 Afforestation